-As can be seen in Columns 1-8 in Panel A, we continue to find that the coefficient estimates for the M&A activity instruments are positive and statistically significant at the 1 percent level, and F-statistics are greater than 40, whether (i) the local market is defined by counties or commuting zones, (ii) M&A activities are measured by the number of merged plants or employees therein, and (iii) we use 5 percent or 10 percent as a threshold value for the combined market share of the acquiring and target firms in the local labor market before mergers to define the instruments.
+As can be seen in Columns 1 through 8 in Panel A, we continue to find that the coefficient estimates for the M&A activity instruments are positive and statistically significant at the 1% level, and F-statistics are greater than 40, whether 1) the local market is defined by counties or commuting zones, 2) M&A activities are measured by the number of merged plants or employees therein, and 3) we use 5% or 10% as a threshold value for the combined market share of the acquiring and target firms in the local labor market before mergers to define the instruments.
 The estimates in Panel A thus show that lagged M&A volumes are highly relevant and robust instruments for changes in local employment concentration.

-Panel B of Table 7 displays results from estimating the second-stage regression in Equation 4 using the instrumented values of $\Delta log HHI{ict-5\rightarrow t}$.
-In Column 1, the coefficient on the instrumented change in log(HHI) is -0.047, significant at the 5 percent level.
+Panel B of Table 7 displays results from estimating the second-stage regression in Equation 4 using the instrumented values of $\Delta logHHI{jct-5} \rightarrow t$.
+In Column 1, the coefficient on the instrumented change in log(HHI) is -0.047, significant at the 5% level.
 Thus, consistent with the hypothesis that labor market monopsony power detrimentally affects wages, the estimate shows that an increase in the degree of local-level employer concentration, driven by mergers of existing firms in the market, is associated with a reduction in average wages.
-Column 2, which uses the log number of employees affected by mergers as the instrument, shows a similar effect.
-The IV-based elasticity is -0.041, compared with baseline OLS elasticities of -0.009 to -0.010 in Table 2.
-The rest of the columns in the table report similar results using commuting zones to define the local labor markets (Columns 3 and 4) or using a 10 percent threshold for the combined employment share of both the acquiring and target firms in the local labor market (Columns 5-8).
-Using commuting zones to define local-level HHI, the reported elasticities imply that moving from one standard deviation below to one standard deviation above the mean-level HHI is associated with a reduction in wages between 9.1 percent and 14.4 percent.
+Column 2, which uses the log number of employees affected by mergers as the instrument, shows a similar effect: The IV-based elasticity is -0.041, compared with baseline OLS elasticities of -0.009 to -0.010 in Table 2.
+The rest of the columns in the table report similar results using commuting zones to define the local labor markets (Columns 3 and 4) or using a 10% threshold for the combined employment share of both the acquiring and target firms in the local labor market (Columns 5-8).
+Using commuting zones to define local-level HHI, the reported elasticities imply that moving from one standard deviation below to one standard deviation above the mean level HHI is associated with a reduction in wages between 9.1% and 14.4%.